Most developing countries

 IOLs (Crystalens from Bausch & Lomb) which further refine the quality of vision

-achieved post cataract surgery.
+achieved post lens disease surgery.
 We also perform implantation of these

 lenses and for a detailed information on this, please